percona/k8spg-docs/docs/gke.md

     $ cd percona-postgresql-operator
     ```

-2. The next thing to do is to add the `postgres-operator` namespace to Kubernetes,
+2. Add the `postgres-operator` namespace to Kubernetes, not forgetting to set
-not forgetting to set the correspondent context for further steps:
+    the correspondent context for further steps:

     ``` {.bash data-prompt="$" }
     $ kubectl create namespace postgres-operator